No. 8:18-cv-00883 (D. Md. Mar 27, 2018)

 Due to the evolving Covid-19 pandemic, oral argument was held in front of a three-judge panel via videoconference on March 18, 2020.
 A recording of the argument is available here.

 The global coronavirus outbreak also affected the premarket review application timeline set by Judge Grimm.
 On March 30, 2020, the FDA filed a notice with the district court stating that both the FDA and the regulated industries faced difficulties in preparing and processing applications due to the pandemic.
-Specifically, the FDA requested a 120-day extension, until September 9, 2020, for the submission of applications.
+The FDA requested a 120-day extension, until September 9, 2020, for the submission of applications.
 The FDA filed a motion for a limited remand with the 4th Circuit on April 3, and on April 21, 2020, the case was remanded to the district court for the limited purpose of revising the timeline.
-On April 22, 2020, Judge Grimm issued an order modifying the original timeline and providing until September 9, 2020 to submit applications for marketing orders.
+On April 22, 2020, Judge Grimm issued an order modifying the original timeline and providing until September 9, 2020, to submit applications for marketing orders

 Both industry appellants filed petitions for rehearing or rehearing en banc (in front of the entire 4th Circuit).
 On June 30, 2020, the court denied both petitions for rehearing.